 As a bearded dragon owner, it’s your responsibility to provide the proper environment.

-So, how does an ideal bearded dragon habitat look like?
+So, what does an ideal bearded dragon habitat look like?

 Best Bearded Dragon Setup

-The image below is an overview of how an ideal bearded dragon habitat looks like.
+The image below is an overview of what an ideal bearded dragon habitat looks like.